GiangTTran/SparseRandomModeDecomposition/README.md

 ## The Algorithm

 The algorithm can be broken into three main steps:

 1. Randomly generate many time-frequency features
-    2. Find a sparse representation of the input in these features
+2. Find a sparse representation of the input with respect to the random features
 3. Cluster near-by features into modes

 The features used are (Gaussian) windowed sinusoids with random phases, although any wavelet-like feature could be used.
 The sparse representation is found by